 An insider threat response team is a group of employees in charge of all stages of insider threat management, from detection to remediation.
 Contrary to popular belief, this team should not consist entirely of IT specialists.
 It should be cross-departmental and have the authority and tools to act quickly and decisively.

-To define roles and responsibilities, you may use the RACI (Responsible, Accountable, Consulted, Informed) matrix:
+To define roles and responsibilities, you may use the Responsible, Accountable, Consulted, and Informed (RACI) matrix:

-• Consulted: The person who provides input and participates in the decision-making process
+- Consulted: People who provide input and participate in the decision-making process

-• Informed: The person who needs to be kept in the loop on progress and decisions
+- Informed: People who need to be kept in the loop on progress and decisions

 Note that formal responsibility for insider risk programs normally lies with the head of security/CISO (25%), IT security managers (24%), or the director of security (14%), according to the 2023 Insider Threat Report by Gurucul.

-As seen, CISOs hold the primary responsibility for managing insider threat programs.
-With them in mind, we came up with a CISO’s Practical Guide for Building an Insider Threat Program.
+CISOs are primarily responsible for managing insider threat programs.
+With them in mind, we’ve come up with the CISO’s Practical Guide for Building an Insider Threat Program.
 This guide was written for Syteca by Jonathan Care, an expert in the field of cybersecurity and fraud detection.

 6. Determine insider threat detection measures

-Efficient detection of insider threats is only possible with dedicated insider threat management software.
-By helping you detect insider threats, such software allows for a quick response to and reduces the remediation cost of insider threats.
-Additionally, the ability to detect threats is often an integral part of PCI DSS, HIPAA, and NIST 800-171 compliance software.
+Efficient detection of insider threats is only possible with dedicated software for insider threat management.
+This type of software helps you detect insider threats, allowing for a quick response and reducing remediation cost related to insider threats.

-For efficient insider threat monitoring and detection, consider choosing the software that can:
+For efficient insider threat monitoring and detection, choose software that can:

-• Monitor user activity and collect detailed logs of each user action within your network.
-Monitoring data helps security officers review suspicious sessions in real time, investigate incidents, and assess the overall state of cybersecurity.
+- Monitor user activity and log user actions within your network.
+Monitoring data helps security officers review high-risk sessions in real time, investigate incidents, and assess the overall state of cybersecurity.

-• Generate reports for investigation purposes.
-Detailed reports let you foresee malicious activity and prevent damage by investigating cybersecurity incidents.
-In addition, reports can help you conduct compliance audits by providing a comprehensive view of your IT infrastructure and activities within.
+- Generate reports for investigation and audit purposes.
+Detailed reports let you analyze malicious activity and adapt your cybersecurity defenses to prevent incidents in the future.
+In addition, reports can help you during compliance audits by providing a comprehensive view of your IT infrastructure and activities within.

 7. Form incident response strategies

-To act quickly on a detected threat, your response team has to tackle common insider attack scenarios.
+Your response team must tackle common insider attack scenarios to act quickly upon detection of a real threat.
 Above all, an insider threat response plan must be realistic and easy to execute.
-Don’t try to cover every possible scenario with a separate plan.
-Instead, create several basic plans that cover the most probable incidents.
+Don’t try to cover every possible little scenario with a separate plan.
+Instead, create several core plans that cover the most probable incidents.

-Your response for each of these scenarios should include:
+Your response plan for each scenario should include:

 Contents of an insider threat scenario response